gallantlab/voxelwise_tutorials/_sources/notebooks/vim2/README.md

 Using the "Shortclips tutorial" with full brain responses is recommended.
 :::

-This tutorial describes how to perform voxelwise modeling on a visual imaging experiment.
+This tutorial describes how to use the Voxelwise Encoding Model framework in a visual imaging experiment.

 ## Data set